-The NBU ASR program includes five phases.
-Phase 1 (Feasibility Study), Phase 2 (Test Well and Wireline Core), and Phase 3 (Demonstration Well Construction) are complete.
-Phase 4 (Cycle Testing) is ongoing.
+The NBU ASR program is being developed in five Phases.
+Phase 1 (Feasibility Study), Phase 2 (Test Well and Wireline Core), and Phase 3 (Demonstration Well Construction) are complete, and Phase 4 (Cycle Testing) is ongoing.
 The ASR demonstration well and four monitoring wells have been drilled and are in operation.
 New Braunfels Utilities conducted formation testing using the ASR well from March 25 until June 30, 2020.
 During this period, approximately 70 million gallons of treated water were placed in the formation.
-Phase 4 (Cycle Testing) began October 27, 2020, and will continue for up to four years.
-During this phase, water is injected into the formation to achieve the target storage volume of 260 million gallons.
-Cycle 1 recovery occurred between September 2021 and January 2022.
-Based on the results of Cycle 1, piping modifications were made to allow injection of NBU system water into both the Upper and Lower Edwards Saline Zones.
-Cycle 2 recovery began on October 31, 2022, and is anticipated to continue until mid-January 2023.
-The purpose of cycle testing is to prove the capability of the formation for storage and recovery of drinking water.
-The results of cycle testing will be used to request an ASR operating permit from the TCEQ.
+Phase 4 (Cycle Testing) began October 27, 2020, and is currently ongoing.
+During this phase, water is injected into the formation to prove the capability of the formation for storage and recovery of drinking water.
+The results of Cycle Testing will be used to request an ASR operating permit from the TCEQ.
+Cycle 1 recovery occurred between November 2021 to January 2022 and based on the results of Cycle 1, piping modifications were made to allow injection of NBU system water into both the Upper and Lower Edwards Saline Zones.
+Cycle 2 recharge began in January 2022 and continued through October 2022.
+Cycle Two Recovery was initiated in October 2022, and was paused in November 2022.
+Cycle Three Recharge began in December 2022, at 600 gpm combined total recharge rate into all three wells.
+Recharge was interrupted December 23 during a hard freeze and then resumed in February 2023.
+Cycle 3 Recharge continued through June 2023 and Cycle 3 Recovery is currently planned for Fall 2024.
+Currently there is approximately 500 MG stored in the NBU ASR System.

 Phase 5 (Full Wellfield Implementation) will commence after satisfactory demonstration of aquifer capabilities.